Samland-Gov/Road-Signs-CSS/README.md

 ## Credits

-* <https://github.com/edmundgentle/signs> which is a CSS library for UK road signs.
+* <https://github.com/edmundgentle/signs> which is a CSS library for UK road signs (and its where this repository was forked from).
 * <https://www.dafont.com/highway-gothic.font> for providing the Highway Gothic font.